Study at a top 5 UK Law School

 Law at Aberdeen gives you a unique experience of breadth, depth, choice and quality, with a broad range of subjects giving you accreditation with the Law Society of Scotland and Society of Advocates.
 You will also have options to combine your core legal studies with a modern European language, legal system, or other options to add further career benefits.
-Aberdeen Law School is ranked 12th in the UK of more than 90 law schools and in the top five for graduate prospects.
+Aberdeen Law School is ranked 5th in the UK of more than 90 law schools.

 Law at Aberdeen looks at the historical, social, political and economic forces that influence our legal systems and govern our societies.
 You will learn to think like a lawyer rather than just 'learn' law.